DylanCaiCoding/LoadingStateView/README.md

 English | [中文](README_ZH_CN.md)

-LoadingHelper is a highly expandable Android library for showing loading status view with the low-coupling way, it not only shows different view like loading, content, error, empty or customized view when loading network data or database data, but also supports for adding view to header, you can manager title view more easier in the activity or fragment.
-It supports to change view anytime and expand features of view, then you can do more things after view showed to cope with more demand.
-LoadingHelper is more flexible than other similar libraries.
+LoadingHelper is a highly expandable Android library for showing loading status view with the low-coupling way, it not only shows different view like **loading, content, error, empty or customized view** when loading network data or database data, but also supports for adding view to header, you can **manager title view** more easier in the activity or fragment.
+It supports to **change view anytime and expand features of view**, then you can do something after view showed to cope with more demand. **LoadingHelper is more flexible than other similar libraries**.

 ## Feature

 - No need to modify the code of xml file.
+- Only one Java file, 360 lines of code without comment statement.
 - Support for using in Activity, Fragment, View, ViewPager, RecyclerView.
-- Support for managing the title view.
+- Support for managing title view.
 - Support for changing views anytime.
 - Support for expanding features of view.
 - Support for using with most third-party libraries.